aranza318/aranza318/README.md

 - 👀 I’m interested in making videos, photography, art and discovering new music.
 - 🌱 I’m currently learning SQL.
 - 💞️ I’m looking to collaborate on React projects.
-- ⚡ Fun fact: I ;ove rainy days and I'm a swiftie :)
+- ⚡ Fun fact: I love rainy days and I'm a swiftie :)

 <!---
 aranza318/aranza318 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.